 We have partnered with Seeds Family Worship and Majesty Music to create songs for each of the memory verses.
 They feature the full verses.
 (Pre-Primaries and Toddlers are taught condensed versions of these verses.)
-Singing scripture is an excellent way for children to easily learn their Bible verses.
-If you choose to use these songs, we suggest using them (either video or audio) during the memory verse time in each lesson.
-The Music USB comes with the purchase of a Super Starter Kit and can also be purchased separately.
-You can also purchase and download the songs individually from our online store for use on a handheld device (AnswersBookstore.com).
-Student CDs in packs of 10 are available if you would like each student to have a copy of the songs (11-9-061 or 11-9-062).
-The option you choose will determine which type of media device you use to play it.
+Singing Scripture is an excellent way for children to learn their Bible verses easily.
+If you choose to use these songs (either video or audio), use them during the memory verse time in each lesson.
+The music USB comes with the purchase of a Super Starter Kit and can also be purchased separately.
+You can also purchase and download the songs individually from AnswersVBS.com for use on a handheld device.
+Student CDs in packs of 10 are also available if you would like each student to have a copy of the songs (11-9-061 or 11-9-062).